After more blood pressure drug recalls, FDA warns about possible shortages

 Nearly 60 million prescriptions were written for losartan in 2016 — the ninth most prescribed drug in the U.S. — and nearly 14 million for valsartan or a drug that includes it.
 Another 3.6 million prescriptions were written for irbesartan that year.

-Drug company officials have said there have been no adverse effects reported from people taking these pills, but experts believe overseas drug companies may be minimizing health risks.
+No adverse effects have been reported according to drug company officials, but experts believe overseas companies may be minimizing health risks.

 “The main manufacturer in question had more than 200 times the acceptable level of NDMA per tablet,” Gibson told NBC News.
 “That was far higher than the level that the FDA found in other valsartan products.”